 Sintra is a small town with congested roads and extremely limited parking, so it’s quite a hassle to drive.
 If you’re not interested in waiting for the overcrowded bus, there are plenty of taxis and tuk tuks that will transport you between the palaces.

 We visited twice, once in October and once in July.
 To see all 5 major sights in Sintra, you really need two days.
-If you’re only going for a day trip to Sintra, I recommend picking three places at a maximum.
+If you’re only going to spend one day in Sintra, I recommend picking three places at a maximum.

 While lines weren’t really an issue in October, we knew July would be much busier, so we caught one of the first trains out of Lisbon to Sintra.
 If you’re sticking to the 434 loop, I’d recommend you go to Pena Palace first, walk about 10 minutes downhill to the Moors Castle, and then catch the bus back down to the center of town.
 On our second visit, we visited Quinta da Regaleira in the afternoon, which is only a few minutes walk from town and had no queue to get in.